bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 This file contains information that allows samba to be cross compiled for the arm platform.
-If you create a new cross-answers file you will need to modify the **build-samba-08-samba.sh** script to point at the new cross answers file.
+If you create a new cross-answers file you will need to modify the main samba build script **build-samba-08-samba.sh** to point at the new cross answers file.

-For more details on the cross-answers file see
+For more details about the samba cross-answers file see

 https://wiki.samba.org/index.php/Waf#Using_--cross-answers